-In order to complete a minor, students need to take six credits with the following requirements:
+To complete a minor, students need to take six credits with the following requirements:

 - Completion of a 100-level course.
-Students may choose from any of the 100-level courses being offered in any given semester or year.
+Students may choose from any of the 100-level courses offered in any given semester or year.

 - Completion of five courses numbered 200 or above.
-These courses must include study in four of the following five areas: classical, medieval, Renaissance/Baroque, modern, and non-western.
+These courses must include study in four of the following five areas: classical, medieval, Renaissance/Baroque, modern, and non-Western.
 One of these five courses must be a seminar (numbered in the 300 range).

 - All of the courses offered by or cross-listed with the Art History Program are eligible for the minor.

 - No courses numbered 401 or higher may count toward the minor.